watmough/open-vds-sandbox/tools/VDSCopy/README.md

 ## VDSCopy

-A tool for extracting copying VDS between locations.
+A tool for copying a VDS between locations.

 Usage:
 ```